davedwca/davedwca.github.io/_posts/2024-04-30-EEM-Paint-Selection.md

 ## I Found the color name of the green Corvette toy I remember from when I was a kid! :

-_1966 Corvette in Mosport green_
+However, I don't think the van would look good painted in just this color _1966 Corvette in Mosport green_
 ![1966 Corvette in Mosport Green](/images/Mosport_green_1966_corvette.jpg)

 ## Laurel Green Rustoleum Paint Experiment
+I sprayed a sample of this color on cardboard, but it is too light
 ![Laurel green experiment - Rustoleum](/images/Laurel_Green_Rustoleum.png)

 ## Agave Green Eastwood Paint